hashicorp/terraform-provider-aws/website/docs/r/codebuild_project.html.markdown

 * `encryption_disabled` - (Optional) Whether to disable encrypting S3 logs.
 Defaults to `false`.
 * `location` - (Optional) Name of the S3 bucket and the path prefix for S3 logs.
 Must be set if status is `ENABLED`, otherwise it must be empty.
 * `status` - (Optional) Current status of logs in S3 for a build project.
 Valid values: `ENABLED`, `DISABLED`.
 Defaults to `DISABLED`.
+* `bucket_owner_access` - (Optional) Specifies the bucket owner's access for objects that another account uploads to their Amazon S3 bucket.
+By default, only the account that uploads the objects to the bucket has access to these objects.
+This property allows you to give the bucket owner access to these objects.
+Valid values are `NONE`, `READ_ONLY`, and `FULL`. your CodeBuild service role must have the `s3:PutBucketAcl` permission.
+This permission allows CodeBuild to modify the access control list for the bucket.

 ### secondary_artifacts

 * `artifact_identifier` - (Required) Artifact identifier.
 Must be the same specified inside the AWS CodeBuild build specification.
+* `bucket_owner_access` - (Optional) Specifies the bucket owner's access for objects that another account uploads to their Amazon S3 bucket.
+By default, only the account that uploads the objects to the bucket has access to these objects.
+This property allows you to give the bucket owner access to these objects.
+Valid values are `NONE`, `READ_ONLY`, and `FULL`. your CodeBuild service role must have the `s3:PutBucketAcl` permission.
+This permission allows CodeBuild to modify the access control list for the bucket.
 * `encryption_disabled` - (Optional) Whether to disable encrypting output artifacts.
 If `type` is set to `NO_ARTIFACTS`, this value is ignored.
 Defaults to `false`.
 * `location` - (Optional) Information about the build output artifact location.
 If `type` is set to `CODEPIPELINE` or `NO_ARTIFACTS`, this value is ignored.
 If `type` is set to `S3`, this is the name of the output bucket.
 If `path` is not also specified, then `location` can also specify the path of the output artifact in the output bucket.
 * `name` - (Optional) Name of the project.
 If `type` is set to `S3`, this is the name of the output artifact object